theCreedo/room-reservations-extension/README.md

 # Tech Debt

-- [] - Turn off reservation buttons when not on reservation screen
+- [] - Organize data to new data design model

+- [] - Profile.html - need login/register - figure out how to do it through google

+- [] - Add row identifier + sheet for where

 - [] - Turn off creating spreadsheet through button

 - [X] - Organize files to folders

+- [] - Turn off reservation buttons when not on reservation screen

 - [] - Better renaming/directory management